 People with delirium cannot think clearly, have trouble paying attention, have difficulty understanding what us going on around them, and may see or hear things that are not there.

 These patients do not know that they are disoriented and away from a normal mental baseline.
 Their skewed sense of reality feels very real to them.
 Trying to reorient them to actual reality, to time and place is a good approach if this is done in a non-confrontational, calm way.
 Try to find something that you can both have in common with your perception.
 Ask your doctors and nurses to show you techniques they use when interacting with such patients to gently help them become reoriented, soothed, and reassured about their recovery.

-Sleep is a key part of healing, and as your loved one improves, there are approaches help them to get periods of uninterrupted sleep in the invasive environment of the ICU.
+Sleep is a key part of healing, and as your loved one improves, there are approaches that help them get periods of uninterrupted sleep in the invasive environment of the ICU.

 Delirium usually clears up in a few days or a week.
-As your loved one continues recover physically and mentally, be vigilant for Post Traumatic Stress Disorder, PTSD and Depression, both of which can be triggered by exposure to a traumatic and disturbing experience.
+As your loved one continues recovering physically and mentally, be vigilant for Post Traumatic Stress Disorder (PTSD) and Depression, both of which can be triggered by exposure to a traumatic and disturbing experience.

 How you get along with the medical team

 can have a large impact on the patient.